floalex/floalex.github.io/index.md

 ---

 ## About me
 Hi, my name is Florence.
-I am a Software Engineer based in SF Bay area, with 4 years experience in product management and data analysis.
+I am a Software Engineer based in the SF Bay area.
+Previosly, I worked in product management and data analysis.
 Most recently, I co-created Layr: A decentralized, peer-to-peer file storage network with Node.js.

 ---